 Yes, we have to tear off all of your existing roofing material (see our blog on why).
 Before we begin tear off we want to do everything we can to protect your home and yard.
-This includes placing tarps on ground, covering delicate plants and A/C units and sometimes window areas with plywood or OSB sheeting
+This includes placing tarps on the ground, covering delicate plants and A/C units, and sometimes window areas with plywood or OSB sheeting.

 We will install new drip edge on all eaves and rakes of the roof.
-Many roofers will leave the old drip edge in place, but generally this gets pretty banged up and damaged during tear off and looks bad and if older galvanized metal may be corroded and not be doing its job properly any longer.
-So we use a galvalum product that won't corrode and is designed to look beautiful for decades to come.
+Many roofers will leave the old drip edge in place, but generally this gets pretty banged up and damaged during tear off and looks bad.
+Additionally, if older galvanized metal becomes corroded it may not be doing its job properly any longer.
+So we use a Galvalum product that won't corrode and is designed to look beautiful for decades to come.

 Building code requires the remainder of the roof to be covered with a shingle underlayment.
 The minimum code is a 15lb. felt paper.
-We use a much better product called a synthetic underlayment. this provides better tear resistance and better water resistance.
-Keeping our installers safer and giving you better long term protection that traditional felt paper.
+We use a much better product called a synthetic underlayment.
+This provides better tear and water resistance, keeps our installers safer, and gives you better long term protection than traditional felt paper.

 The starter strip is placed on the eaves of the roof to provide the first row of shingles something to adhere to.
 This is required to provide a 110 mph wind warranty on the roof.
 Starter strip will occasionally be installed along the rake edges of the roof as well, to provide a higher wind rating.

 With a dimensional shingle (a majority of new roofs) we install the shingles in a 5 course pattern using 4-6 nails per shingle.
 These will cover the entire roof surface.
 The 5 course pattern is designed to make the shingles look great on your roof and prevent any strange looking patterns or groupings of shingles.